photo courtesy of Adrianna Schneider, @LEEDing-Lady

 I updated my Beta profile to say I wanted to help test product X, but I did not get included in the Beta for product X. Why?

 Betas are limited by size.
 Some such as AutoCAD 2014 are large — about 30,000 participants.
 Others are as small as 200.
-So when product teams determine whom to accept into a beta, they have to make hard choices, Since how our products get used varies form locale to locale, teams are looking for geographic diversity.
+So when product teams determine whom to accept into a beta, they have to make hard choices, Since how our products get used varies from locale to locale, teams are looking for geographic diversity.
 With this in mind, only one-third of beta program participants are in the United States.
 So if you don't get included, it's nothing personal.

 I went to all the trouble to report a bug during the Beta, but when I got the released product, it was not fixed.
 Why?